 Pursuant to statute, however, or the “implied consent” statute, because persons drive on public roadways, every driver gives “consent” in Massachusetts to submit to a breath alcohol content (“BAC”) test if arrested for suspected operating under the influence of alcohol.
 If the persons arrested refuses to submit to a test, however, the statute provides that “no such test or analysis shall be made.”
 In other words, the “implied consent” law, which applies when a driver users public roadways, may be withdrawn.
-Without actual consent, therefore, no testing may be conducted.
+Without actual consent, therefore, no testing may be conducted, look at this new website.
 By law, if the driver refuses, the person is subject to losing their license for at least 180 days (depending on whether the refusal is the person’s first or if the person had previously refused and/or been convicted of suspected drunk driving in the past).

 In circumstances where a person arrested for suspect DUI did not give actual consent, a blood draw for testing the person’s alcohol content would be inadmissible at trial.
 Even if the government had obtained a warrant for the taking of the blood draw as an “alternative” to consent, this would likewise be impermissible and inadmissible at trial.

 This is so because the statute that provides for the blood draw specifically prohibits blood draws for the purpose of analyzing blood alcohol content without the consent of the person.
 Without consent, therefore it is irrelevant who directs the blood draw, the police and/or even the the court by way of a warrant.